-Operating expenses for fiscal year 2015 increased \$8.5 million or 4.8 percent over fiscal year 2014.
-From a natural expense standpoint, compensation and benefits comprises 57.4 percent of the University's operating expenses and services and supplies accounts for 24.8 percent.
-Compensation and benefits and depreciation contributed to the majority of the increase in operating expenses for 2015.
-Compensation and benefits increased \$6.0 million or 5.9 percent.
-Generally, changes to expenses in this category are from three sources: increases or reductions in the number of personnel, annual salary increases, and the general trends in the costs of fringe benefits.
-The increase in compensation and benefits during fiscal year 2015 is largely due to the additional hire of full-time faculty and support positions and increases in fringe benefits and health insurance rates.
-Depreciation expense increased \$1.4 million or 9.9 percent as a result of the completion of large capital projects including the Student Fitness Center.
+Operating expenses for fiscal year 2016 increased \$10.6 million or 5.6 percent over fiscal year 2015.
+From a natural expense standpoint, compensation and benefits comprise 58.0 percent of the University's operating expenses and services and supplies accounts for 24.4 percent.
+Compensation and benefits, services and supplies, and depreciation contributed to the majority of the increase in operating expenses for 2016.
+Compensation and benefits increased \$7.3 million or 6.8 percent.
+Generally, changes to expenses in this category are from three sources: increases or reductions in the number of personnel, annual salary increases and the general trends in the costs of fringe benefits.
+The increase in compensation and benefits during fiscal year 2016 is largely due to a state-mandated 2.0 percent salary increase for all employees, a salary compression adjustment for eligible classified employees and increases in fringe benefits and health insurance rates.
+Services and supplies increased \$1.8 million or 3.8 percent primarily due to the implementation of the University's rebranding initiative, consulting services, the completion of additional facility improvements and overall increase in contractual obligations related to student, administrative and operational support.
+Depreciation expense increased \$1.7 million or 10.9 percent as a result of a full year of depreciation expense on large capital projects placed in service in fiscal year 2015.
 Operating expenses are presented on the Statement of Revenues, Expenses, and Changes in Net Position by their functional category.
-Expenses attributable to instruction and auxiliary activities comprise 34.8 and 25.9 percent, respectively, of total operating expenses.
+Expenses attributable to instruction and auxiliary activities comprise 35.0 and 24.7 percent, respectively, of total operating expenses.